Why Maintain RV Black & Grey Waste Tanks

 Walex Porta-Paks are packed with powerful powder RV holding tank treatment that is formaldehyde-free, biodegradable, offers excellent odor prevention for both the black and the grey tank, and will break down solid septic waste and toilet paper very well.

 There are different scents available and even a “bio-pak” option with natural ingredients.

 See Also: Best RV Water Hose For Drinking Water

-So far Walex Porta-Pak Holding Tank Deoderizer Pods have worked amazingly for us.
-The only downside to them is you have to open a pod to get it to go down the sink to add treatment to the grey tank.
-This isn’t much of an issue though and I highly recommend this form of RV toilet treatment.
+When we were using them the Walex Porta-Pak Holding Tank Deoderizer Pods worked great for us.
+The only downside to them was that you had to open a pod to get it to go down the sink to add treatment to the grey tank.
+It wasn’t much of an issue though and I highly recommend this form of RV toilet treatment.